-Another question to ask is who you want your policy to cover.
+Also consider who you want your policy to cover.
 Is it just for you?
 You and your partner?
 Or your family too?
-Sometimes, it can be cheaper to insure the whole household than to take out separate policies.
+Sometimes, it can be cheaper to insure the whole household, than to take out separate policies.

 Arguably, even more important than what’s covered is what’s not covered.
 This can be where people get caught out.

 Read the exclusions carefully.
 Are you happy being uninsured for things that are listed?
 For example, many mobile phone policies don’t cover water damage.
 So, if you’re prone to dropping your phone down the loo, you may want to find a different level of cover – or a different policy altogether.

 You need to make sure you’re comfortable with the exclusions before buying a policy.
 Otherwise, you could find yourself trying to claim for something that’s not covered.